-2.3 Results
+2.2 Results

 Result letters will be sent to candidates via email from the RCP Assessment Unit.
-Certificates will be issued to all candidates who successfully complete both components of the examination.
+Certificates will also be issued to all candidates who successfully complete the KBA.

 Anonymised result data will be used for the purpose of standard setting and quality assurance.
 This data may also be used for research purposes.